goadesign/goa/README.md

 implementation that prints a log message.
-Again note that the `example` command is intended to generate just that: an *example*, in particular it is not intended to be re-run each time the design changes (as opposed to the `gen` command which should be re-run each time the desgin changes).
+Again note that the `example` command is intended to generate just that: an *example*, in particular it is not intended to be re-run each time the design changes (as opposed to the `gen` command which should be re-run each time the design changes).

 Let's implement our service by providing a proper implementation for the `add` method. goa generated a payload struct for the `add` method that contains both